Learning About Light And Shade

 The direct light may come from one or several sources.
 All of these variables come into play when you are fiddling with light and shadow.

-Making A Pencil Drawing
+Create A Pencil Drawing Using Light and Shade

 Basket Sketch

 If you wish, you can still simplify a subject and leave out the detail seen in light and shadow.
+Natural drawings are very attractive in raw form.

 Once you get there, you will notice that you are more capable of expressing yourself artistically.